launchableinc/cli/docs/integrations/maven.md

 ## Recording test results

-Apache Maven is a software project management and comprehension tool.
-See [Maven – Welcome to Apache Maven](https://maven.apache.org/)
+The Surefire Plugin is default report plugin for [Apache Maven](https://maven.apache.org/) and used during the test phase of the build lifecycle to execute the unit tests of an application.
+See [Maven Surefire Plugin – Introduction](https://maven.apache.org/surefire/maven-surefire-plugin/)

 After running tests, point to the directory that contains all the generated test report XML files.
 You can specify multiple directories, for example if you do multi-project build: